Murder of Jagendra Singh: Background

 Singh used to run a Facebook page called Shahjahanpur Samachar ("Shahjahanpur News").
 Singh had written posts about Verma's alleged links to corruption and illegal mining.
-But, he had not backed the claims by posting evidence.
+However, he did not provide evidence at the time specific to the allegations.

 On 4 May 2015, Rammurti Verma and some of his henchmen had allegedly raped an Anganwadi female worker.
-She later told a local court that police was not filing a First Information Report (FIR) against Rammurti Verma.
-Jagendra Singh had taken up the news.
-Verma had claimed that it was a political ploy by his rivals and Singh to plant a fake case against him.
-On 22 May 2015, Singh wrote a post saying that he was being harassed by policemen, criminals, politicians and that he feared that he might be killed by Verma.
+She later told a local court that police were not filing a First Information Report (FIR) against Rammurti Verma.
+Jagendra Singh reported the story.
+Verma had claimed that it was a political ploy by his rivals and Singh to construct a fake case against him.
+On 22 May 2015, Singh wrote a post saying that he was being harassed by policemen, criminals and politicians, and that he feared that he might be killed by Verma.

 Attack

-On 1 June 2015, according to his family members, a group of policemen and goons came in two cars in late afternoon and barged into his house in Shahjahanpur.
+On 1 June 2015, according to his family members, a group of policemen and goons came in two cars in the late afternoon and barged into his house in Shahjahanpur.
 Initially, they got into an argument with him, reminding him that he had been repeatedly told not to write anything against Verma.
 Then they pinned him down, poured petrol on him and set him on fire.
 He was taken to the district hospital in Shahjahanpur initially.
-Later, he was shifted to King George's Medical University in Lucknow where he died a week later.
+Later, he was moved to King George's Medical University in Lucknow, where he died a week later.

-Initially, the Superintendent of Police of Shahjahanpur, Babloo Kumar, claimed that Singh was not a journalist, and had committed suicide.
-The police also said he had an ongoing investigation against him and that when the police had gone to arrest him he had attempted suicide.
+At first, the Superintendent of Police of Shahjahanpur, Babloo Kumar, claimed that Singh was not a journalist, and stated he had committed suicide.
+The police also stated he had an ongoing investigation against him and that when the police had gone to arrest him, he had attempted suicide.
 They said they knocked on the door and waited.
 When they saw smoke coming out of a ventilation point, they entered and found Singh on fire.
 They claimed that they put out the fire and took him to the hospital.
 Later, the police said they were investigating the case.